open-osp/open-osp/README.md

 This repo was originally based on [scoophealth (UVIC)](https://github.com/scoophealth/oscar-latest-docker)'s fork of [Bell Eapen's](http://nuchange.ca) [Oscar in a Box](https://github.com/dermatologist/oscar-latest-docker).

 ## Purpose
 The goal of this repo is to provide a hosting-agnostic toolkit for automated Oscar EMR deployment.
-We want to centralize Oscar configurations for modern DevOps tools.
-This may help Service Providers who need to automate deployments, Oscar integrators/vendors who need to do testing, and self-hosted users.
+We want to centralize Oscar configurations for modern DevOps tools and share [best practices](https://12factor.net/) for modern web application deployment for Oscar.
+This may help Service Providers who need to automate deployments, Oscar integrators/vendors/developers who need to do testing, and self-hosted users.
 At this time, we recommend using OscarEMR DevOps to run Oscar quckly and easily for:

 * Training (use ./deploy-release.sh)
 * Continuous integration of Oscar integrations (use ./deploy-release.sh or ./deploy-source.sh)
 * Testing (use ./deploy-release.sh or ./deploy-source.sh)
-* Oscar develpment environments with high [dev/prod parity](https:/12factor.net)
+* Oscar develpment environments with high [dev/prod parity](https://12factor.net/dev-prod-parity)

 ## Usage